Tree Care

-While there is no one "right" tree for any location, some trees perform better in some locations than others.
-Understanding how a tree is likely to grow over time and what conditions it prefers can help you figure out what kind of tree might do well in your yard or right-of-way (the planting strip next to the street).
+Tree Type: Some trees perform better in some locations than others.
+Understanding how a tree is likely to grow over time and what conditions it prefers can help you figure out what kind of tree might do well in your yard or right-of-way.
+For instance, plant small trees (less than 25' when fully grown) under power lines.
+Resource: Tree Selection graphic

 General Planting Guidelines:

-• Remove all packaging (container, burlap, bag, twine, etc).
+• Remove all packaging (container, burlap, bag, twine, stakes, tags, etc).

 • Look for roots that are circling the tree and pull them away from the tree.
 Circling roots can suffocate the tree as they grow.